Watercolor Pinecone Impressions

 Creating from nature with watercolors

-There are times when I take long breaks from watercolors and other times when I am painting every day of the week.
-It is best when I avoid long breaks because the flow of creating is less distracted.
+There are times when I take long breaks from painting and other times when I am creating daily.
+I find it is best when I avoid long breaks because I am less distracted.

 If you are a creator, I am positive you can relate to what I am saying.

-So recently my mind has been blank; this led to a month of me not doing much of anything.
+So recently my brain has been blank; this led to a month of me not doing much of anything.

 This might have been good because I completed my garden book and have also been busy working in the garden.
 But in the mix of all that activity I have been smelling pine in the air.

-The fresh pine scent travels with cooler temperatures, especially when the wind present; I love it.
+The scent of fresh pine travels in cooler temperatures, especially when the wind is present and I love it.

 The Pallet

-Beginning with the right color pallet was required and honestly sometimes mixing your own shades of green is the best way to replicate nature.
+Everything had to begin with the right color pallet and honestly sometimes mixing your own shades of green is the best way to replicate nature.
 My pallet was simple and consisted of four main colors.

 • Green – Cadmium Yellow, Cobalt Blue and a tad of Paynes Gray